 View more of the collection at New York Magazine, minus the attractions, unfortunately.
 McCartney’s presentation appeared to be one fun-filled sartorial adventure.
 The only things missing were a few fashionable clowns and cotton candy, but we’ll take her version of sweetness in subtle sorbet shades and clown-approved brights.

 What do you think of Stella McCartney’s collection?
-Was the presentation over-the-top or did she manage to infuse her ideas creatively with her designs?2013, Anne Hathaway, carnival, fashion, June 11, new york magazine, resort collection, Solange Knowles, Stella McCartney, style, trends, vogue
+Was the presentation over-the-top or did she manage to infuse her ideas creatively with her designs?Tags: 2013, Anne Hathaway, carnival, fashion, June 11, new york magazine, resort collection, Solange Knowles, Stella McCartney, style, trends, vogue